NEOZEO64/hivecom/README.md

 <img src="./img/Gateway.jpg" width="40%">

 Small device in the school that receives the LoRa Message broadcasted from the IoT node.
-It is connected to the school WiFi and uploads the bee hive & maintenance data to my Influx DB.
+It is connected to the school WiFi and uploads beehive & maintenance data to my Influx database.

+Features:
-- Left-button function: See last uploaded sensor values
+- Left-button function: See most recent uploaded sensor values
 - Middle-button function: View upload log or maybe errors
 - Right-button function: RICK ROLL video!
 (I didn't know what to do with the third button that I've soldered on before I had a plan)

 ## 3. Self-designed LoRa "Protocol"

 LoRa is a nice technology by Semtech that enables long range, low energy data transfer of small payloads.
-In the Maker-World, there exists a lot of boards that contain LoRa-chips.
-I chose an ESP32-microcontroller-board with a LoRa chip and also battery charging capability.
+In the Maker-World, there exists a lot of boards that contain LoRa-chips that are relatively easy to interface with in the Arduino IDE.
+I chose an ESP32-microcontroller-board with a LoRa chip (also battery charging capability).
 The ESP32 is a powerful chip with versatile features, perfect for IoT-devices.
+And it is also programmable over USB via the Arduino IDE (or PlatformIO).

 However, LoRa does not have a builtin security and you broadcast it to everyone.
-As I want to see only the data from the Iot-Node, I also send a hash of the payload + password as a signature.
+As I want to see only the data from my IoT-Node, I kind of built my own security solution:

-First, the IoT node gatheres all the sensor data and then builds the packa
+**On the IoT-Node**
+1. The IoT-Node under the beehive collects all the data, and then appends it step by step to a string in float-format, comma-separated.
+This is the payload.
+2. The node generates a hash based on the payload string plus password-string appended.
+The password is stored in the flash memory of both the IoT node and gateway.
+3. The node sends the payload plus hash appended over LoRa (using spreading factor 12, standard bandwidth)

+**On the Gateway**
+If a LoRa package arrives at the gateway:
+1. The gateway stores the whole LoRa packet and stores payload and hash separately
+3. The gateway also tries to generate the same hash of the packet with its own password
+4. If the hash is equal, I treat the payload as authenticated.
+If not (or the format/syntax of the package is wrong, I treat it someone else's package)
+5. I upload only authenticated values to the Influx data base
+6. I upload not-authenticated messages to another field (maybe, an alien wants to text me?)

+### Why not using LoRaWAN?
 I also could have chosen to just use the standard LoRaWAN protocol, but then I also would have needed to spend 100 euros or so on an open LoRaWAN gateway.
-I had two LoRa-capable devices laying around already so I chose using them.
+I had two LoRa-capable devices laying around already so I chose using them instead.

 ## 4. Web solution